Centers for Medicare and Medicaid Services

 Learn more about a specific topic and how to connect to additional resources and services.

-The Centers for Medicare and Medicaid Services (CMS) is a federal agency within the United States Department of Health and Human Services (DHHS) that administers and oversees Medicare.
+The Centers for Medicare & Medicaid Services (CMS) is a federal agency within the United States Department of Health and Human Services that administers and oversees Medicare.
 The Center operates a toll-free helpline and an official government website to help consumers understand and use Medicare.

 Telephone assistance is available with a toll-free, 24/7/365 phone number

 * Comparing health and/or Part D drug plans using the Medicare Plan Finder Tool

 * Reviewing, enrolling or changing Medicare Advantage or Medicare Part D plans